coniferconifer/ESP32_MAX30102_simple-SpO2_plotter/README.md

 ## Instructions:

   0) Install Sparkfun's MAX3010X library
-  1) Load code onto ESP32 with MH-ET LIVE MAX30102 board
+  1) Load the code onto ESP32 with MH-ET LIVE MAX30102 board
-  2) put MAX30102 board in plastic bag , insulating from your finger and attach sensor to your finger tip
+  2) Put MAX30102 board in a plastic bag , insulating from your finger and attach the sensor to your finger tip
-  3) Run this program by pressing reset botton on ESP32
+  3) Run this program by pressing reset botton on ESP32 devkitC
   4) Wait for 3 seconds and Open Arduino IDE Tools->'Serial Plotter' Make sure the drop down is set to 115200 baud
   5) Search the best position and pressure for the sensor by watching the blips on Arduino's serial plotter.
      I recommend to place LED under the backside of nail , wrap you finger and the sensor by rubber band softly.

-  5) Checkout the SpO2 and blips by seeing serial plotter.
+  6) Checkout the SpO2 and blips by seeing serial plotter.
      100%,95%,90%,85% SpO2 lines are always drawn on the plotter

-## Hardware Connections (Breakoutboard to ESP32 Arduino):
+## Hardware Connections (Breakout board to ESP32 Arduino):
 ```
   -VIN = 3.3V
   -GND = GND